Instructional Practices

 5. Decorate your classroom with students’ work

-6. Recognize student’s work or effort in different ways
+6. Recognize students' efforts in various ways

 As well as putting their work on display, you should recognize student achievement in as many ways as possible.
 This could be as simple as having a student stand up in front of the class and acknowledging a particularly good piece of their work, a great effort, or a significant improvement.
-This provides a confidence boost to the student in question and encourages other students to work hard.
+This provides a confidence boost to the student and encourages other students to work hard.
 Public recognition is a great motivator and communicates to the class that their efforts are worth celebrating.

 The students’ accomplishments or efforts don’t have to take place in school for you to recognize them.
 You can ask parents and caregivers to let you know about students’ extracurricular achievements and celebrate those in class.
-This could include sporting events, musical recitals, or success in any outside hobby, as well as any particular challenges they may have overcome.
+This could include sporting events, musical recitals, or success in a hobby, as well as any particular challenges they may have overcome.

 7. Don’t take yourself too seriously

+There are plenty of times when you need to be serious, but it’s also important to smile and laugh with your students when the opportunity presents itself.
 For instance, if you’re reading something as a class and something funny happens in the story, draw attention to it and enjoy it alongside your students.
 More importantly, laugh at yourself.
-If you’re writing something down and misspell a word or make a mistake (which can happen when you’re writing and talking at the same time, right?), don’t skip over it — own it!
+If you’re writing something down and misspell a word or make a mistake (which can happen when you’re writing and talking at the same time, right?), don’t skip over it—own it!

-Let them get to know you
+Let students get to know you

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.